sandramalaquias/Data-Engineering-Fuel-Price/readme.md

 - Dag **"fuel_hist"** found at "new_fuel.py".
 The scheduled is per semester, starting at 2007 and ending at 2021.
 At the end for all period,  turned off the dag, will no longer be needed.

-- **"fuel_current_year"** found at "new_fuel_2022.py".
+- Dag **"fuel_current_year"** found at "new_fuel_2022.py".
 The scheduled is per month, starting at January 2022, and ending at August 2022.
 At the end for all period, if it is necessary to keep the extraction, remove the end date from the script and keep it active, or turn off the dag.
--

 # ETL - Spark / Pyspark